matigramirez/Parsec/README.md

 - `DBTransformModelData.SData`
 - `DBTransformWeaponModelData.SData`

-Note: These file formats have been tested on Episodes 5, 6 & 8.
-Lower episodes might be slightly different and this library might not work for them, but since they're not mainstream, there aren't plans to support them.
+NOTE: These file formats have been tested on Episodes 5, 6 & 8.
+Lower episodes might be slightly different and this library might not work for them.

 ## Features

-- `data` extraction, patching and creation
+- `data` extraction, building and patching
 - `SData` encryption/decryption
-- Export and import most supported formats as `json` (you can modify files as json and convert them back to their original format)
+- Export and import most supported formats as `JSON` (modify files as json and convert them back to their original format)

 ## Getting Started